205 series: 205-500 series

 The 205-500 series 4-car sets were introduced into service by JR East on the Sagami Line in 1991, when the line was fully electrified.
 These sets featured a number of design changes over the original 205 series, such as passenger-operable doors as well as a revamped front-end design.
 Following the introduction of the newer E131-500 series trains, all sets were withdrawn from service by February 2022.

 205-600 series

 The 205-600 subseries was created in 2013, when cars from former Keiyo Line and Saikyo Line ten-car sets were reformed between 2012 and 2013 to create twelve four-car sets for use on Nikko Line and Utsunomiya Line services, entering service from 16 March 2013, replacing the ageing 107 series and 211 series sets.
 The four Nikko Line sets are finished in a livery with "classic ruby brown", "gold", and "cream" bodyside stripes.
 The Utsunomiya Line sets are finished in a livery with Shonan green and orange bodyside stripes.
-Their services ended on 11 March 2022 ahead of the introduction of newer E131-600 series trainsets.
+They were withdrawn on 11 March 2022 ahead of the introduction of newer E131-600 series trainsets.